CLAMP-IT/LAE/LAE_readme.txt

 2) We *strongly* recommend doing a test upgrade on a development Moodle instance before upgrading your production instance.

-3) If you have a more current version of Moodle installed (one later than 1.9.9+ (20100609), do not attempt to install LAE v1.1.1, as it will likely cause problems.
+3) If you have a more current version of Moodle installed (one later than 1.9.9+ (20100609), do not attempt to install LAE v1.1.2, as it will cause a conflict with your newer database, and the installation will fail.
 You can find your current version by logging into Moodle as an administrator and then going to Administration > Notifications and looking at the bottom of the page for the Moodle version.